Georgty12/my_tasks/README.md

 # my_tasks
-here is my tasks that I made on CPP lessons in MIPT
+Here is my tasks that I made on CPP lessons in MIPT.